 The capture of Galtesund was aided by a secret radio transmitter in Norway which radioed London, requesting air support for the vessel.
 The air support arrived on 16 March and the ship made it safely to Aberdeen.
 Starheim had not received permission from his superiors in the UK to capture Galtesund, and carried out the operation entirely on his own initiative.

-This was this effort which led directly to ‘Carhampton’, which was an attempt to seize an entire German coastal shipping convoy and approved largely as a result of the success of the Galtesund operation.
+This was the effort which led directly to 'Carhampton', which was an attempt to seize an entire German coastal shipping convoy and approved largely as a result of the success of the Galtesund operation.

 The party was made up of 41 men, and attempts to depart in November were unsuccessful as a result of adverse weather, and then delayed until 'Cabaret' had been completed.
 Starheim and 40 Norwegian soldiers were finally landed near Abelsnes in Vest-Agder by the Norwegian patrol vessel Bodø.
 Some 30 of Starheim’s men were from NOR.I.C.1, and the other 10 from the Norwegian navy.
 The men’s first attempt to capture a five-ship convoy on 10 January failed when the various groups lost co-ordination.
 A second attempt on 17 January ended in a gunfight between the commandos and German guards.
 With their cover blown, the Norwegians were hunted by substantial German forces, but were aided by local resistance personnel.

 After an aborted attempt at attacking the strategically significant molybdenum mines at Knaben, the whole operation was called off.